Modeling Spatial Heterogeneity in Exposure Buffers and Risk: A Hierarchical Bayesian Approach: Simulation study

 \subsection{Study design}

 We motivate our simulation study using the actual healthcare facility locations and DHS data from the Toliara Province (described in Section \ref{sec:motivating_data}).
-For a single simulated dataset, we first randomly sample $500$ women across $m^*$ unique cluster locations from the DHS data and use their observed information for cluster location (including urban/rural status), distance to healthcare facilities, and the employment covariate.
+For a single simulated dataset, we first randomly sample $500$ women across $m^*$ unique cluster locations from the DHS data and use their observed information for cluster location (including GHFI value: $\text{w}_1\left(\textbf{s}_j\right)$, and elevation: $\text{w}_2\left(\textbf{s}_j\right)$), distance to healthcare facilities, and the employment status covariate (i.e., $\text{x}_i\left(\textbf{s}_j\right)$).
 We denote the number of unique locations as $m^*$ (instead of $m$) to emphasize that this value potentially changes across simulated datasets depending on the sampled individuals.
-Using the randomly selected women and their corresponding data, we simulate a binary outcomes for each individual from a Bernoulli distribution with logit link function that connects distance to healthcare facility with the probability of the outcome occurring.
-Specifically, based on SVBR (\ref{eq:svbr}), we define
+Using the randomly selected women and their corresponding data, we simulate a binary outcome for each individual from a Bernoulli distribution with logit link function that connects distance to healthcare facility with the probability of the outcome occurring.
+Specifically, based on (\ref{eq:svbr}) we define